 participation in workshops together with other pupils;

-Wellbeing is an important condition to facilitate profound learning.
-NAM students happen to bring more life experience to schools.
+Well being is important in facilitating profound learning.
+Newcomer students happen to bring more life experience to schools.
 It is important to provide time and place for these aspects.